athensresearch/athens/README.md

 Athens is an open-source and local-first alternative to [Roam Research](https://roamresearch.com/).
 Athens is the most powerful and transparent knowledge base.

-**Download the free desktop at and sponsor Athens at https://opencollective.com/athens!**
+**Download the free desktop app and sponsor Athens at https://opencollective.com/athens!**

+Demo Athens in your browser (no changes are saved): https://athensresearch.github.io/athens

 ![graph-viz-gif](https://athens-assets-1.s3.us-east-2.amazonaws.com/hero.png)